All Products

 We recommend that you configure AccessKey pair-based policies for network access control, limiting AccessKey invocation sources to trusted network environments to enhance AccessKey security.

-5. Use the AccessKey pair to create a Secret named alibaba-addon-secret in the registered cluster.
+5. Use the AccessKey to create a Secret resource named alibaba-addon-secret in the registered cluster.

-Run the following command to create a Secret used by the ack-onepilot component.
+Run the following command to create the Secret for the ack-onepilot component.

 Note

-You need to replace access-key-id and access-key-secret in the command with the AccessKey ID and AccessKey secret you created in the previous step.
+Before you run the command, replace the access-key-id and access-key-secret parameters with the AccessKey ID and AccessKey secret that you created in the previous step.

 kubectl -n ack-onepilot create secret generic alibaba-addon-secret --from-literal='access-key-id=<your AccessKey ID>' --from-literal='access-key-secret=<your AccessKey Secret>'